tc3t/dfglib/misc/TableCsv_optimizations.md

 Discovery: guess/profiler

 This was almost the only but still rather significant real optimization that wasn't workarounding standard library implementation differences.
 This change effectively replaced char content storage from std::vector to a custom dynamic array.
 With std::vector content was appended with ```insert(end(), content_begin, content_end)``` and with custom implementation it was effectively a ```memcpy()``` and size increment.
-Why would vector insert by slower than custom memcpy() to end?
+Why would vector insert be slower than custom memcpy() to end?

 Let's compare the insert codes; the call sites were: